stammfrei/devops-technical-test/README.md

 So I changed the entrypoint to be able to init the wordpress folder from an env var.

+There is still some weird permissions issues with EFS, but I ran out of time to troubleshoot it.

 #### Wrapping up whole pipeline

 To iterate faster I coded the terraform manifest on the way.
 I took a bit of time at the end to clean up the code a bit.

 This repo is far from being production ready but it should allow you to spawn a wordpress container working on HTTP Port.
+But there is still a lot of work to make this module usable.

 As requested, there are no DNS management, so I didn't address TLS either.
 But it should be a pre-requisite before pushing this to production.